EBIvariation/eva-tools/vcf-dumper/README.md

 #### Webservices
 The Webservices API contains actually a single endpoint: `{baseURL}/{regionId}/variants`.
 {regionId} can be a single region or a comma separated list of regions.
-Each region is a composed by a chromosome name, and optionally a ':' character followed by natural numbers pair (start and end), separated by '-'.
+Each region is a composed of a chromosome name, and optionally a ':' character followed by natural numbers pair (start and end), separated by '-'.
 Some examples of valid regions are:
 * `1`
 * `chr1`
 * `MT`